alteryx/woodwork/docs/source/start.rst

     dt.types

+If we now inspect the information in the `types` output, we can see that the Logical type for the three columns has been updated with the `Categorical` logical type we specified.

 Selecting Columns
 =================
-Now that we have logical types we are happy with, we can select a subset of the columns based on the logical type.
+Now that we have logical types we are happy with, we can select a subset of the columns based on their logical types.
 Let's select only the columns that have a logical type of ``WholeNumber`` or ``Double``:

 .. ipython:: python